For your safety and the safety of others: Sharps should only be placed in a Safe Sharps Container.

 - DO NOT burn needles, syringes or lancets.

-This program does not include used sharps from medical, dental or veterinary clinics, home care professionals, intravenous drug users, or farms.
+Note: The Safe Sharps program does not include used sharps from any commercial enterprises including medical, dental or veterinary clinics, home care professionals, assisted living facilities, nursing homes, long-term care facilities, or farms.
 To properly dispose of these types of sharps, please contact your respective professional association.

 For more information contact: RRFB Nova Scotia at 1-877-313-7732 (RRFB), your community pharmacy, the Canadian Diabetes Association, or a local Diabetes Centre.